espruino/BangleApps/apps/gipy/README.md

 - buzz on turns : should the watch buzz when reaching a waypoint ?
 - disable bluetooth : turn bluetooth off completely to try to save some power.
 - brightness : how bright should screen be ? (by default 0.5, again saving power)
-- power lcd off (disabled by default): turn lcd off when inactive to save power. the watch will wake up when reaching points and when you touch the screen.
+- power lcd off (disabled by default): turn lcd off when inactive to save power. the watch will wake up when reaching points, when you touch the screen and when speed is below 13km/h.

 ### Caveats